 - Estates for medical device reprocessing equipment.
-UHNM provides Estates Services and also those provided by Sodexo as part of their estates (hard FM) management responsibilities within the PFI contract. - Infection Prevention for monitoring/audit of compliance of medical devices with Trust Policies. - User to comply with Trust Policies and to ensure all decontamination equipment within their area is fit for use and subject to periodic testing and maintenance.
+UHNM provides Estates Services and also those provided by Sodexo as part of their estates (hard FM) management responsibilities within the PFI contract. - Infection Prevention for monitoring/audit of compliance of medical devices with Trust Policies and advise with pre purchase questionnaire (PPQ) - User to comply with Trust Policies and to ensure all decontamination equipment within their area is fit for use and subject to periodic testing and maintenance.